- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Chaenomeles Japonica - Japanese decorative quince
+Chaenomeles japonica - Japanese quince

-Chaenomeles Japonica is a low -growing, dense shrub, which usually reaches a height of 0.5 to 1 meter, sometimes a little higher.
+Chaenomeles japonica is a low -growing, dense shrub, which usually reaches a height of 0.5 to 1 meter, sometimes a little higher.
 The shrub has an expansive growth shape with thorny branches that can reach a width of up to 1.5 meters.
 The bark of the younger shoots is smooth and greenish-brown, while older branches develop a gray and cracked bark.

-The leaves of the Japanese decorative quince are changeable, egg -shaped to elliptical, and about 3 to 5 centimeters long.
+The leaves of the Japanese quince are changeable, egg -shaped to elliptical, and about 3 to 5 centimeters long.
 They are serrated on the edge and have a shiny, dark green surface.
 In autumn, the leaves often take on a yellowish to reddish color before falling off.

-The flowers of chaenomeles Japonica appear in early spring, often before the deciduous shoot.
+The flowers of Chaenomeles japonica appear in early spring, often before the deciduous shoot.
 They are bright red, pink or sometimes white and have a diameter of about 3 to 4 centimeters.
 Each flower consists of five wide petals and numerous stamens, which form a striking dust bag crown in the middle of the flower.
 The flowers are arranged in short grapes and bloom in great abundance, which gives the shrub an impressive appearance.

 After flowering, the plant develops edible, yellowish-green to yellowish-red fruits that resemble small apples in the form.
 These fruits, which are classified botanically as apple fruits (pomum), have a diameter of 4 to 5 centimeters and are very hard and acidic in taste.
 They ripen until autumn in late summer and are rich in pectin, which is why they are often used to make jams and jellies.